-A perfect smile with shiny white teeth, pink gums, and fresh breath seem only like a brush away, but a majority of residents in the UAE are suffering from many hidden dental diseases and so are unable to achieve it.
+A perfect smile with bright white teeth, pink gums, and fresh breath seem only like a brush away, but a majority of residents in the UAE are suffering from many hidden dental diseases and so are unable to achieve it.

 We’ve listed the five most common oral health problems among the people of the UAE.
 On top of that list is dental caries, followed by gum and periodontal diseases, plaque, and calculus deposits also known as tartar, stains, and mouth sores.

 Dental caries is the most common oral health disease in the UAE.
 A survey on oral hygiene of UAE residents showed that 80% was suffering from dental caries.
 Half of the surveyed people only visit the dentist when in pain and 20 % only visit the dentist once a year.
 The leading cause of dental caries is poor oral hygiene and a diet high in sugar content and junk food.

 The problem arises upon the regular consumption of these foods.
 Hence, dentists recommend eating one large portion of fast food at one time during the day rather than consuming in smaller quantities throughout the day.

 Tooth decay occurs when an acid softens the enamel and the dentine of the tooth after you consume something containing sugars.
 Over time, if not cleaned, the acid produces a cavity/hole in the tooth.
 Tooth decay is also referred to as dental caries.

 A survey on oral hygiene of UAE residents showed that 80% was suffering from dental caries. – Emirates News 24/7

 Brushing twice a day and flossing is the cornerstone for the maintenance of oral health.
 It is recommended that everyone should visit his or her dentist a minimum of twice a year.